Getting help during the corona crisis (updated)

 Tenants can ask their landlords for a temporary extension of their lease and landlords should grant this extension.
 In a few situations the temporary extension might not apply: for example if before April 1st arrangements have already been made for sale, demolition, or renovation of the house; if the landlord needs to move into the house; or for nuisance tenants.
 For more information, you can refer to this website.

 All schools are closed.
 Children/teenagers/students are being taught via distance or online learning.
 Primary schools (as well as daycare) are open for children of people working in critical sectors such as healthcare, food supply, and police.
 As of May 11th, childcare and primary schools will reopen with social distancing rules being finalised.
-For more information on education during the corona crisis, you can refer here.
 Secondary schools are expected to resume at the beginning of June.

 Primary schools reopened partly on 11 May and will probably open completely on 8 June.
 As of 2 June, secondary schools will reopen.
 As both pupils and teachers have to keep a distance of 1.5 meters not all pupils can be at school at the same time.
 The schools have to teach physically as much as possible and should not limit time at school to mentoring and tests.
 Children should walk to school or go by bike.
 The use of public transport should be avoided.